kaidyth/lexa/README.md

 > By default Lexa will search for lexa.hcl in the local and home directory of the user running it if a configuration path is not defined, and will gracefully fallback to sane defaults otherwise.

-### Relay
+### Cluster

-The relay server provides a bridge between the lexa agent and lexa hosts if they aren't able to communicate directly.
+Cluster provides an overlay interface for querying multiple lexa backends, which you can use to loadbalancer across multiple LXD servers.
+As an example, you may use Lexa cluster if you have multiple servers running their own LXD instance, and need to know the bridge, or wireguard IP address of any node known to any backend Lexa server.

+Lexa Cluster exposes the same HTTP and DNS API's as `lexa server`.

-Usage: `lexa relay --config /path/to/lexa.hcl`
+Usage: `lexa cluster --config /path/to/lexa.hcl`

 > By default Lexa will search for lexa.hcl in the local and home directory of the user running it if a configuration path is not defined, and will gracefully fallback to sane defaults otherwise.